I started growing coriander because of my food waste aversion.

 Roots

 The use of coriander roots is a recent discovery to me.
-Lately, as my eating has become a bit picky, I tried to cook the most known dish in Vietnamese cuisine: Pho.
+Lately, as my eating has become a bit picky, I have tried to cook the most-known dish in Vietnamese cuisine: Pho.

 Pho is another reason for me to love coriander.